 Back in ’66 or ’67, we took the bus up to Berkeley for Vietnam Day.
 The day before the big rally, the Hell’s Angels said they were going to protest Vietnam Day by pounding the shit out of the protesters, and they were serious.
 Since we kind of knew the Angels, we went over to Oakland, to Sonny Barger’s house.
 [Allen] Ginsberg went with us, right into the lion’s mouth with his little cymbals.
 Ching, ching, ching.
 And he just kept talking and being his usual absorbing self.
 Finally they said, “OK, OK.
 We’re not going to beat up the protesters.”
 When he left, one of the Angels, Terry the Tramp, says, “That queer little kike ought to ride a bike.”
 From then on, he had a pass around the Angels.
 They had let all the other Angels know, “He’s a dude worth helping out.”
 They were absolutely impressed by him and his courage.

 There were a few different Hells Angels chapters at Altamont and some have speculated that this is part of the reason why there was violence in the early part of the day, much of it handed out by Prospects, those looking to join up with the Angels.
 In the Jefferson Airplane clip most of the guys dispensing the ultra-violence don’t appear to be wearing the full Angel colors so maybe this is true.
 Another big problem is that, as Sam Cutler says on his KSAN radio call, there was no time to erect fences around the stage or secure the backstage and heliport areas.
 This put Angels and fans in constant direct contact with each other.
 (This is lack of backstage security is obvious when the Stones arrive at the site.
 Jagger is hit by a “fan”).
 During Cutler’s call there is also talk about a lot of people at the concert under the influence of bad LSD.
-Had the concert been held in Golden Gate Park or at Sears Point, with a higher stage and more secure backstage area, the Angels probably wouldn’t have had much to do.
-But the movie shows that even as Cutler is trying to accomplish the finishing touches on the stage he is having problems with people who are interfering.
+Even as Cutler is trying to accomplish the finishing touches on the stage he is having problems with people who are interfering.
 Even though the film tracks the Airplane playing after the Flying Burrito Brothers, the Airplane had the second slot on the bill.
 At the beginning of the song on the DVD, (not shown in this Youtube clip) Cutler tries to get some of the over 200 people who were on the stage and didn’t belong there, off.
 Also in the clip, notice the big African-American guy in the purple shirt onstage trying to stop some of the violence.
 He is also in the Honky Tonk Women clip hauling fans offstage.
 Later you’ll see him again when the Stones play.
 This is Tony Funches, a Vietnam vet who was part of the Stones security for the tour and was also a bodyguard for Jim Morrison.
 I believe this is Tony sitting behind Jimmy Johnson in the clip below.
 Incidentally, The Stones were at Muscle Shoals recording with Jimmy BEFORE going to Altamont although the film transitions from the Garden performance of Street Fighting Man to Altamont.
 This is another instance of creative “time-lining” in the film.
 Speaking of Muscle Shoals, HERE is an interview with Jimmy Johnson, who is the engineer for the Stones as they record and listen to playbacks of the songs they recorded right before Altamont.
 He has some interesting recollections on equipment and recording techniques.

 The 1969 tour was the Rolling Stones first tour of the United States in three years and many things had changed in that time.
 The equipment was better, the audience had changed and rock music had moved beyond the confines of trivial pop and/or dance music.
 People listened to the music and the improvements in PA systems, amplifiers, lighting rigs, and staging made for the type of show that people would today recognize as a primitive version of the modern rock spectacle.
 The Rolling Stones have always pushed the envelope on the possibilities for their live performances and 1969 was the first tour where they (especially Mick) took over creative control on how it would all happen.
 The band had changed too.
 Driven by their American music roots, Keith Richards’ interest in open-tunings and the blues revival that swept the music world during the 60s, the band entered what would be the most successful phase of their career.
 The addition of 20-year old Mick Taylor to take the place of the recently-departed Brian Jones gave the band a bigger sound and a degree of virtuosity that hadn’t existed before because he was (and is) such a fluid guitar player.
 Of course, as the movie demonstrates, Mick Jagger was the preeminent frontman of his time and the cameras focus on him every scene he appears in.
 It’s obvious watching the clips of the band in concert playing Jumpin’ Jack Flash, Satisfaction, Honky Tonk Women, Love In Vain and Street Fighting Man that the group was firing on all cylinders and could lay claim to being “The Greatest Rock and Roll Band in the World.”
 Clips of them recording songs like Brown Sugar, Wild Horses and You Gotta Move at Muscle Shoals show what would be the beginnings of the 1971 album Sticky Fingers and this is an interesting peek into a new decade, which is something to remember for later on in this post.
 The Stones were at the top of their game and they knew it, but there is a possibility that they let it go to their heads.
 Not only were there complaints about ticket prices ($5.50), there were many accounts of the band making the audience wait a long time before going on at all of their shows because they wanted the crowd hopped-up and anxious.
 Mick apologizes for this at the beginning of the above Honky Tonk Women clip although he doesn’t sound very sincere.
 Sonny Barger, in his essay that accompanies the Gimme Shelter DVD accuses the band of doing the same thing at Altamont, although the Stones have always maintained that they were waiting for bass player Bill Wyman to get to the site and the transportation to and from was chaotic and behind schedule.